datacamp-content-public/courses-introductory-python-ak/chapter1.md

 skills: 2
 ```

 This is an example exercise.
+You should print a statement

 `@instructions`
+Print whatever you want to using print("[text here]")

 `@hint`